Ant Control Services in Frisco, TX

 Because your home is unique, the solution for getting rid of your ant problem needs to be unique as well.
 While ant traps and other lures can help keep ants and other pests away from your home, the only truly effective way to keep ants at bay is through continual checking and preventative procedures.
 Ant infestations usually begin with a few simple foragers finding a source of food, and before long they’ve alerted the entire colony to the presence of food and you’re dealing with a sudden swarm.

-The process begins with a careful evaluation of the ants in your home in order to determine the severity of the problem.
+The ant control process begins with a careful evaluation of the ants in your home in order to determine the severity of the problem.
 It’s extremely rare that we would find a queen ant somewhere in your home, but if we do we know we’re dealing with a pretty big issue.
-Once our Frisco ant control techniciansfind the source of where the ants are getting into your home, we work to block it and remove any other areas where ants may find their way in.
+Once our Frisco ant control technicians find the source of where the ants are getting into your home, we work to block it and remove any other areas where ants may find their way in.
 Once the entry point is controlled, we work to quickly remove the ants in your home and even offer you advice on how to care for your home so they don’t return later.

 Let us handle your ant colony problem; contact Bug Commander Pest Control today!